enghwa/AWSMobile-Workshop/app/README.md

 ```
 1. Point your camera at the QR code that appears on your Docker terminal
 ```

-**Note**: if the app does not load properly in Expo, shake your phone and reload the app.

 ## Bonus Lab
 You will noticed that the ``UserTable`` is empty.
 Let's add some React Native code to push the User Info (ie: Email address, Cognito sub and userId) that we get from Cognito Session into the ``UserTable``.
 Additionally, let's create a new field, ``dietary_requirement`` for each user item.
 You will need to implement a ``Save`` button component for this.